rfratto/alphabet-echo/README.md

 alphabet-echo hello world!
 ```

-For longer phrases use " ".
+For phrases using special characters use " ".

 ```
 alphabet-echo "hello world, i am grot!"